ialeshina/test_task/README.md

 ## Getting Started

 Hi there,
 under testcafe you will find a file called test.spec.js.
-This file contains one almost complete test that you need to correct and six more tests that you need to write yourself.
+This file contains one almost completed test that you need to correct and six more tests that you need to write yourself.
 In this exmaple we are using a Javascript framework called Testcafe.
 Feel free to use Testcafes documentation [https://devexpress.github.io/testcafe/documentation/reference/] .